wildcoloratcn/flask_google_login/README.md

 - [ ] flask twitter login
 - [ ] flask facebook login

-## star project for future development
+## Star the project so you can use it for future development